Sustainability Precincts FAQs

 1

-A Precinct’s capacity is scaled to align with the waste generated in the community.
-Precincts can add more HPAG units to match supplied waste generated and manufactured product demand.
+A Precinct’s size is scaled to align with the waste generated in the community.
+Precincts can add more HPAG units to match the level of waste, and manufactured product demand.

-With typical Australian households generating around 1 tonne of waste per year Precincts are scaled upwards from 20,000 tonnes of waste each year, or from populations of around 40,000 people.
+With typical Australian households generating around 1 tonne of waste per year, Precincts start at 20,000 tonnes of waste per year, or from populations of around 40,000 people, and can be scaled upwards from there.
 The building footprint at this size would be approximately 2,000 m², a half-acre, or the size of a small warehouse.
-Local zoning requirements would dedicate the size of the buffer zone required, remembering that the process is largely self-contained and gas volumes are around 70% lower than with incineration.
+Local zoning requirements would dictate the size of the buffer zone required.
+It is important to note that the process is largely self-contained.

 How long does construction take?